 Instructions

-- Now strain it and refregerate for an hour.
+- Strain the mixture and refrigerate for at least an hour.

-- Eggwhite is added at the time of serving the drink.
-You can store the drink for a week without adding the egg white.
+- The egg white is added just before serving.
+You can store the drink for up to a week without the egg white.

 Nutrition